Amira-Ali/Portfolio-Projects/HR Insights/Project summary.md

-The project is offered by this amazing Youtube channel https://youtu.be/ru1qeDO_qrc or you can find them on https://github.com/codebasics
+This project is offered by this amazing Youtube channel https://youtu.be/ru1qeDO_qrc or you can find them on https://github.com/codebasics

 **Target**<br /> To solve a real-time challenge of Pinali Mandalia - HR from Atliq Technologies using Power BI.